Solaris9/cdn/README.md

 # CDN

-This is my own personal CDN written in GO and Svelte using DigitalOceans Spaces, though it'll use Firebase's authentication so anyone will be able to use it if they wish to.
+This is my own personal CDN written in GO and Svelte using DigitalOceans Spaces.

 ## Credits